TarunNanduri/Application-Development-Workshop-Series/README.md

   <li> Flutter </li>
 </ul>
 <p>
-It's a bit from MSP's to skill up individuals and empower people all around the world.
+It's a bit from MSP's to skill up individuals and empower people all around the world.<br><br>

-Thank you for being part of our ever spreading community.
+Thank you for being part of our ever spreading community.<br><br>
 Repository with all codes of Microsoft Student Partner App Development Workshop Series, maintained by <b> Tarun Nanduri </b>, Gold MSP.

 Our Contributors: